terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 ```bash
 cd /tokens-factory/contracts/token-factory
 ```
 b.
-Generate the schema and run the tests using `cargo`:
+Generate the schema:
 ```bash
  cargo schema
 ```

-You will see output like the following:
+You will see output similar to the following:

 ```
 Finished dev [unoptimized + debuginfo] target(s) in 0.02s